karldreher/choc-eula/README.md

 choc-eula aims to be a wrapper for Chocolatey which helps automate updates of, as well as new deployments of, [Chocolatey](https://chocolatey.org/) packages.

 # Install
 Currently, this assumes that Chocolatey is installed.

-Keep both choc-eula.ps1 and choc-eula.json in the same directory.
+Having met that requirement, download the files from this repository, keeping both choc-eula.ps1 and choc-eula.json in the same directory.
 The suggested location is "c:\Powershell" but this can be anywhere you see fit.

 # Configuration and operation
-Use the -configure parameter to add or remove [Chocolatey packages](https://chocolatey.org/packages) to the list.
+Use the `-add` and `-delete` parameters to add or remove [Chocolatey packages](https://chocolatey.org/packages) to the list.

+You can check the current list of packages with:
-`choc-eula.ps1 -configure`
+`choc-eula.ps1 -showconfig`

 A sample list is included, you can modify as desired.